aimok04/kitshn.app/translate.md

 ---
-description: You can help translate kitshn on Transifex.
+description: You can help translate kitshn on Weblate.
 head:
   - - meta
     - http-equiv: refresh